 By the end of the course, you will:

-- identify various documentary formats and determine your own film’s genre and approach.
+- identify various documentary formats and determine your own film’s cinematic and storytelling approach.

 - understand the technical post-production workflow and how to successfully collaborate with your editor.